APSARA Authority Expands Angkor Botanical Garden to 150 Hectares to Enrich Tourist Experience

 Furthermore, to enhance visitor engagement, the APSARA Authority has constructed dedicated pedestrian pathways, offering the public convenient access to observe and appreciate the diverse wildlife thriving within the expanded botanical garden.

-Addressing misconceptions circulating on social media, Mr. Lai Poti unequivocally refuted claims suggesting private commercial development within the Angkor area under APSARA’s auspices.
-He emphasized the Authority’s unwavering commitment to preserving national heritage sites and debunked any misinformation impugning the integrity of governmental institutions and initiatives.
+Addressing misconceptions circulating on social media, Mr Lai Poti unequivocally refuted claims suggesting private commercial development within the Angkor area under APSARA’s auspices.
+He emphasised the authority’s unwavering commitment to preserving national heritage sites and debunked any misinformation impugning the integrity of governmental institutions and initiatives.

 - Video Advertisement -